sodadata/docs/soda-sql/5_min_tutorial.md

 ## Create a sample warehouse (optional)

 In the context of Soda SQL, a warehouse is a type of data source that represents a SQL engine or database such as Snowflake, Amazon Redshift, or PostgreSQL.

-If you do not have access to a warehouse on your system, you can use Docker to build a sample PostgreSQL warehouse so that you can set up your Soda SQL CLI tool and see it in action.
+If you do not have access to a warehouse on your system, you can clone a GitHub repository and use Docker to build a sample PostgreSQL warehouse that contains <a href="https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm" target="_blank">NYC School Bus Breakdowns and Delays</a> data so that you can set up your Soda SQL CLI tool and see it in action.

-All the instructions below reference this sample warehouse in the commands.
+All the instructions in this tutorial reference this sample warehouse in the commands.

-1. Clone the <a href="https://github.com/sodadata/tutorial-demo-project" target="_blank">tutorial-demo-project</a> GitHub repository to your local environment.
+1. Clone the <a href="https://github.com/sodadata/tutorial-demo-project" target="_blank">tutorial-demo-project</a> GitHub repo to your local environment.
 2. In the command-line, navigate into the tutorial project.
 ```shell
 cd tutorial-demo-project